 For example, imagine that your alarm system picked up motion in the night.
 Using your phone, you could tap into the cameras to see whether the alarm was triggered by a burglar or a sleepwalking child.

 This could prevent you from accidentally killing a family member – something that sadly occurs very frequently.

 Cameras in front of your doorway can also help prevent thieves who push open the door to gain access.
 True, you should never open the door to someone you don’t know – but this is sometimes difficult when you are expecting delivery packages or guests.

-The security camera lets you see and confirm credentials of whoever is at the door before opening.
+The security camera lets you see and confirm the credentials of whoever is at the door before opening it.

 - 24/7 live video

 - Auto alerts when detects activity